It’s one thing to be good at what you do. It’s another thing to be good at work — to be skilled with the actual act of doing your job.

 There are tons of books out there dedicated to helping you put your best foot forward at work.

-Both the traditional and the self-publishing worlds are full of credible, wisdom-packed titles to fit all niches of professional development — such as Love Your Job: The New Rules for Career Happiness, The Up Side of Down: Why Failing Well Is the Key to Success, or Now What?: 90 Days to a New Life Direction.
+Libraries are full of credible, wisdom-packed titles to fit all niches of professional development — such as Love Your Job: The New Rules for Career Happiness, The Up Side of Down: Why Failing Well Is the Key to Success, or Now What?: 90 Days to a New Life Direction.

 Work is a universal thing — we all do it.
 So turn to the life experiences of others through books, and build yourself a little library of professional encouragement.